Best NBN provider: who has Australia’s top internet service?

 Which is the best high-speed NBN provider in Australia?

-For those who want one of the fastest NBN plans, Exetel remains our recommendation as the best high-speed NBN provider.
-Exetel could be a better option for you if your household has four or more people using the internet at the same time.
+For those who want one of the fastest NBN plans, Exetel remains our recommendation as one of the best high-speed NBN providers.
+However, its sister company Superloop is also an excellent choice, and both could be good options for you if your household has four or more people using the internet at the same time.

-Exetel has great introductory prices on its NBN 100 plan and NBN 250 plan, plus excellent ongoing prices too.
-The provider also often receives top marks in the ACCC’s broadband reporting, frequently equalling or outpacing the performance of Telstra, Optus and TPG in terms of fastest average download speed.
+Exetel has great introductory prices on its NBN 100 plan, while Superloop is our pick for those who want maximum speeds on the NBN 250 speed tier.
+Both providers also often receive top marks in the ACCC’s broadband reporting, frequently equalling or outpacing the performance of Telstra, Optus and TPG in terms of fastest average download speed.

 Exetel’s NBN 100 plan will cost you AU$68.99 a month for your first six months, and it’s a great price for one of the best NBN providers.
 Once the discounted period ends, you’ll pay AU$84.99, which makes it cheaper than the average price in this tier.
 Exetel promises a typical evening speed of 100Mbps, and the Speed Boost feature means you can turbo charge your plan up to NBN 250 for five days each month at no extra cost.
 All things considered, we think Exetel is pretty unbeatable.